List of countries and territories where Spanish is an official language: United States

-Historical language
+Officially recognized status

 Philippines

-Spanish was an official language of the Philippines from the beginning of the Hispanic period in 1565 and through independence until a constitutional change in 1973.
+Spanish was the official language of the Philippines from the beginning of the Hispanic period in 1565 and through independence until a constitutional change in 1973.
 However, President Ferdinand Marcos had Spanish redesignated as an official language under Presidential Decree No. 156, dated 15 March 1973 and Spanish remained official until 1987, when it was re-designated as a voluntary and optional auxiliary language.
+Additionally, the present Philippine Constitution, in its Article XIV, stipulates that the Government shall provide the people of the Philippines with a Spanish-language translation of the Constitution.
+Beyond the Constitution, the Philippine Department of Education issued DECS Order No. 33 in 1987, requiring schools to include Spanish and Arabic when offering foreign language courses, pointing out the relevance of both languages "in the development of Philippine history and culture".

-On 8 August 2007, President Gloria Macapagal Arroyo announced that the Philippine government asked help from the Spanish Government in her plan to reintroduce Spanish as a required subject in the Philippine school system.
+On 8 August 2007, President Gloria Macapagal Arroyo announced that the Philippine government asked for help from the Spanish Government in her plan to reintroduce Spanish as a required subject in the Philippine school system.
 By 2012, the language was a compulsory subject at only a very select number of secondary schools.
-In spite of government promotion of Spanish, less than 0.5% of the population are able to speak Spanish at least proficiently.
+Since then, the language is only offered as an elective course for high school students.
+As of 2020, only about 400,000 people, which accounts for under 0.5% of the population, can speak Spanish at least proficiently.

 While Spanish is designated as an optional government language in the Philippines, its usage is very limited and not present in everyday life.
 Despite this, Tagalog and other native Philippine languages incorporate a large number of Spanish loanwords, as a result of 300 years of Spanish influence.
-In the country, Spanish is regulated by the Philippine Academy of the Spanish Language.
+In the country, use of correct Spanish is promoted by the Philippine Academy of the Spanish Language.

+Other legal status

 Western Sahara

-Spanish is a secondary language, alongside the official Arabic, in the Sahrawi Arab Democratic Republic, a former Spanish colony and now a partially recognized state that claims Western Sahara, whose territory is mostly occupied by Morocco.
-However, Spanish is not a native language in the territory, and the Moroccan government uses Arabic and French in its administration of Western Sahara.
+Spanish is an official language, alongside Arabic, of the Sahrawi Arab Democratic Republic, a partially recognized state that claims Western Sahara.
+The territory, a former Spanish colony now mostly occupied by Morocco, is regarded as a non-self-governing territory by the United Nations.
+Although Spanish is not commonly spoken as a native language in Western Sahara, it is widely used as a secondary language in the region's SADR-controlled area, while the Moroccan government uses Arabic and French in administrating the Moroccan-occupied area.

 Creole languages

-There are a number of Spanish-based creole languages.
+There are several Spanish-based creole languages.
 Chavacano is spoken in Zamboanga City in the Philippines and is a regional language.
 Papiamento is the official language in Aruba, Bonaire, and Curaçao; it has been classified as either a Spanish-based or a Portuguese-based creole.

 Chamorro is an Austronesian language with many Spanish loanwords; some scholars have considered it a creole, but the most authoritative sources deny this.

 Judeo-Spanish

-Judaeo-Spanish (sometimes known as Ladino or other names) is a language derived from medieval Spanish; it is still spoken by some Sephardi Jews, mainly in Israel.
+Judeo-Spanish (sometimes known as Judezmo, Ladino or other names) is a language derived from medieval Spanish; it is still spoken by some Sephardi Jews, mainly in Israel.